 Impact of Financial Leverage on the Incidence and Severity of Product Failures: Evidence from Product Recalls (with Omesh Kini and Venkat Subramaniam), Review of Financial Studies, 2017, 30 (5), 1790-1829.

 Trade Credit and the Joint Effects of Supplier and Customer Financial Characteristics (with Ryan Williams), Journal of Financial Intermediation, 2017, 29, 68-80.

 An Investigation of Pooled Purchasing as a Source of Value Creation in Diversifying Acquisitions (with Daniel Greene and Omesh Kini), Journal of Law and Economics, 2017, 60 (4), 597-636.

-Corporate Takeovers and Non-Financial Stakeholders (with Daniel Greene, Omesh Kini, and Mo Shen), Accepted in October 2020, Oxford Research Encyclopedia of Economics and Finance.
+Corporate Takeovers and Non-Financial Stakeholders (with Daniel Greene, Omesh Kini, and Mo Shen), Accepted, Oxford Research Encyclopedia of Economics and Finance.

 How do Anti-Discrimination Laws Affect Firm Performance and Financial Policies?
 Evidence from the post- World War II Period (with Daniel Greene), Accepted Management Science.